iamdtang/node-testing/article.md

 npm install chai --save-dev
 ```

 Chai comes with 3 different assertion flavors.
 It has the `should` style, the `expect` style, and the `assert` style.
 They all get the job done and choosing one is just a matter of preference in how you want the language of your tests to read.
-Personally I like the `expect` style so we will be using that in this post.
+Personally I like the `expect` style so we will be using that.

 ### Your First Test